-The accumulated benefit obligation for the pension plans was \$299,039 and \$317,754 at September 30, 2015 and 2016, respectively.
+The accumulated benefit obligation for the pension plans was \$317,754 and \$299,197 at September 30, 2016 and 2017, respectively.

-The cost of the Company's postretirement benefits are accrued over the years employees provide service to the date of their full eligibility for such benefits.
+The cost of the Company's postretirement benefits is accrued over the years employees provide service to the date of their full eligibility for such benefits.
 The Company's policy is to fund the cost of claims on an annual basis.